POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 • Status: Valid License

-Why You Should Apply via POEA Agencies for Jobs in Australia
+Why You Should Apply via POEA Recruitment Agency for Australia in the Philippines

-The Philippine Overseas Employment Administration (POEA) is an agency of the Department of Labor and Employment (DOLE).
-Its responsibility is to inspect and approve Philippine recruitment agencies in order to protect Filipinos from illegal recruitment schemes, substandard labor practices, and scams such as identity theft.
+The Philippine Overseas Employment Administration (now the Department of Migrant Workers or DMW) is an agency of the Department of Labor and Employment (DOLE).
+Its responsibility is to inspect and approve Philippine recruitment agencies to protect Filipinos from illegal recruitment schemes, substandard labor practices, and scams such as identity theft.

-The licenses of recruitment agencies are only valid for four years and can be revoked by the POEA before they expire.
-You can check the POEA’s agency database to see if the agency’s license is still valid.
-Their online database is also regularly updated and can be used to look for legitimate agencies with job openings in Australia and other countries.
+The licenses of recruitment agencies are only valid for four years and can be revoked by the POEA/DMW before they expire.
+You can check the DMW’s agency database to see if the agency’s license is still valid.
+Their online database is also regularly updated and can be used to look for legitimate agencies with job openings in Australia, Canada, New Zealand, and other countries.

 When applying for a job in Australia, there are several advantages to using a POEA-accredited recruitment agency, including the following:

-• These agencies can easily guide you through the entire job-hunting process, including mandatory skills assessments and helping you acquire the right kind of visa for your job.
+• These agencies can easily guide you through job-hunting, including mandatory skills assessments and helping you acquire the right kind of visa for your job.

 • They can improve your chances of getting the job because many of these recruitment agencies have developed relationships with many foreign employers and know what these foreign employers are looking for in an employee.

-• The POEA has the authority to order the recruitment agency to refund a portion of your money and return your papers in the event of a dispute.
+• The POEA/DMW has the authority to order the recruitment agency to refund a portion of your money and return your papers in case of a dispute.

 • You can contact the POEA if you need assistance in case you’re approached by an agency that asks you to engage in illegal or suspicious activities.